Two Editing Options

 Using MathML Code in Canvas Pages

-Canvas does allow you to enter MathML code directly into the HTML Editor view of the Rich Content Editor in Canvas Pages.
+That means you can add MathML code directly into the HTML Editor view of the Rich Content Editor in Canvas Pages, and it will display properly in most browsers and mobile devices including those using Google Chrome.

-Note: Expanded MathJax support is a customization at Penn State.
-This utility may not be available in other instances of Canvas outside Penn State.
+Note: Expanded MathJax support is a customization implemented at Penn State.
+This functionality may not be available in other instances of Canvas outside Penn State.

 Upload HTML File with MathML